-Course Paper

-A short presentation will be made showing the main idea, the flow of the assignment's rationale and the paper's theoretical background or the main theory.

-Position paper

-The position paper is a short written document, up to five pages, that is presented to decision makers.
-This paper sums up either short or long staff work supported by various research and information, personal experience and more, which contribute to the forming of the position paper.

-The purpose of the paper is to present alternatives for an action and/or for policies.

-Exercises

-In various courses, participants will be required to occasionally write intermediate personal or team papers which will be presented or handed in periodically during the year.
-These exercises are included in the course final grade.

-Work in Pairs and in Teams (Guided Study)

-Some courses require writing a team paper on a topic matching the course syllabus.
-The paper will be written with the guiding support of the course instructor and/or the academic guide.
-The paper will be presented in class according to the program, at times with the participation of external experts that will critically asses the work.

 Bibliography

 Utmost importance is given to reading as a central component of the learning process.

 For each course, the INDC will publish in advance, on its web site in the course folder, updated and original bibliographical material containing research and articles written by the best experts in Israel and around the world which deal with the subjects being studied.
 The materials are available for the time the student has to complete the task.
 The material is updated, and most of it has been published in recent years.
 The written material is often a necessary base for understanding discussions and lectures.